Uppsala University Exchange

 - At least 20 credits in the area(s) in which you would like to take courses in Uppsala.

 - GPA of 3.5 or above for graduate students.

-Next, you will need to complete a secondary application for the host university.
-After being nominated by GEO, students will receive instructions regarding the secondary exchange application for Leicester.
-This typically includes an online application for Uppsala, and providing documents such as your transcript, a picture, copy of passport, and your study plan at Uppsala.
 You will be contacted by Uppsala following your initial application during the window of module registration, when specific modules can be requested.
 You will submit a list of 8 courses in order of preference.
 Be prepared to show how you are eligible for your selected courses, by providing details from your own transcript.

 You may live in a student residence hall in or around Uppsala.
 You may select from a range of options with varying monthly rents.
 Rooms are usually single occupancy with a private bath, or one shared with one to three other students.
 Kitchens are shared with six or more other students and serve as a social gathering place.
 Please note that Uppsala University has no halls of residences, colleges or other forms of ‘university housing’.
 All rooms that students live in are regular rooms owned by a variety of different housing companies.
 The Uppsala University Housing Office will assist you in applying for housing.
 All admitted exchange students that apply for accommodation with the Housing Office at Uppsala by the posted deadline will receive a housing offer.

 The Student Union is a good resource if you want to find house independently.
 More information is available here http://studentboet.se

 Hotel Uppsala is the least expensive option of student housing, but it is a youth hostel and is not recommended as a permanent housing solution.